 Today, only a few original Kenbak-1 still exist.
 Today only 14 machines are believed to exist worldwide.
 And only one revision A prototype was ever built.
-If the Kenbak-1 is considered the first commercially available personal computer, than the prototype is the very first ever.
+If the Kenbak-1 is considered the first commercially available personal computer, then the prototype is the very first ever.

-256 byte serial memory (two MOS shift registers, each 1,024 bits) and 1 MHz clock speed, 132 ICs.
+256 Byte serial memory (two MOS shift registers, each 1,024 bits) and 1 MHz clock speed, 132 ICs.
 Programming is done in machine language.

 The Kenbak-1 was never bread boarded or tested prior to the design of the mainboard.
 Remarkably John's design had only a few errors and just a few additional wires and other minor changes were required.